 A Bit About Us

 There are between 100 and 220 intimate partner violence crimes reported in Denver every month (https://crime.denverpost.com/crime/dv/), and countless more that go unreported.
 Intimate Partner Violence is an epidemic in the USA that results in trauma that diminishes self-worth within its survivors.
-Outside of emergency relief(shelter), counseling, extended stay, and advocacy programs, there are little resources for women to simultaneously rebuild their self-worth and gain financial independence in one place.
+Outside of emergency relief(shelter), counseling, extended stay, and advocacy programs, there are little resources for women to simultaneously rebuild their self-worth and gain economic independence in one place.

 Survivors of intimate partner violence deserve a space where they can learn skill sets including craftswomanship in many forms, retail, visual merchandising, POS, and customer relations that can be translated into future job opportunities within the community and beyond.
 Skill sets that will help them work through the trauma they have sustained and rebuild their self-worth.